 Welcome to Historic Bradenton

-With its prime location on the Gulf Coast, Historic Bradenton provides easy access to some of the best beaches in America.
-It’s home to the oldest operating fishing village called Cortez, right off Anna Maria Island.
+With its prime location on the Gulf Coast, Historic Bradenton provides easy access to some of the most alluring beaches in the country.
+The community is home to the oldest operating fishing village of Cortez, right off Anna Maria Island.
 The neighborhood is a great place to call home, surrounded by burgeoning restaurants and a beautiful beachfront.
 It’s truly an elegant community full of wonder and prestige.

 What to Love

-- Surrounded by freshwater and saltwater
+- Surrounded by freshwater and saltwater scenery

-- Bustling downtown and river district
+- A bustling downtown and river district

-- Hometown vibe with a close-knit feel
+- Hometown vibes with a close-knit feel

-- Fantastic range of restaurants and bars
+- A fantastic range of restaurants and bars

 - Plenty of parks, museums, and attractions along beaches